cagopat/Transfer-Learning-For-Eye-Diseases-Dataset/README.md

 This project focuses on classifying various eye diseases using deep learning techniques, particularly transfer learning and data augmentation.
 The model leverages pre-trained convolutional neural networks (CNNs) and fine-tunes them to accurately classify eye diseases from medical images.

+The dataset used for this project can be found on Kaggle: [Eye Diseases Dataset](https://www.kaggle.com/datasets/walaaomara/eye-diseases/data).

 ![image](https://github.com/user-attachments/assets/04700b2a-db9e-4145-82e9-6018a164d1f0)